 the natives of so many lands.
 At least Islam does not have that on its record.

-collected taxes from the Jews under them?
-Or that Solomon had collected taxes
+Byzantines who had collected taxes from the Jews under them?
+Or that Solomon

 someone does not suffice, for anyone may make allegations.
 I need proof, for I